 All of the traits that made these dogs so good at their jobs have also led them to be responsible for more human deaths than any other type of dog.
 A good terrier is highly determined, fierce, insensitive to pain, easily excitable.
 When they do bite, they hold on and do not let go until they have won.
 These traits were essential when going after an animal that would fight back and could hurt the dog.
 It also means that these dogs can do severe damage when that aggression is directed at a human.
 Pit Bulls, similar breeds, and their mixes represent most of the news stories you hear for these reasons.
 Five other breeds of smaller terriers have also been involved with maulings and deaths, predominately on young children and elderly people, who are easier for a small dog to overpower.

 It isn’t a coincidence that you see so many dog attack news stories involving the same types of dogs.
 The same traits that make these breeds so good at their jobs can also have serious consequences when not managed appropriately.
 We are putting this information out there to help people interpret the statistics and help bring those numbers down.
 Understanding the different types of dogs that we share our lives with and what they are capable of is critical in reducing the number of dogs bites every year.

 When bringing a new baby into your home, you want to make sure that your dog gets the best preparation possible.
-Click here to view Dogs to Diapers and stream the video for professional advice and instruction.
+Click here to take the Dogs to Diapers online training course for professional advice and instruction.